lucasmccabe/lucasmccabe.github.io/_pages/about.md

 ###### **Present:**

-I am a <a href="https://www.lmi.org/about/team/lucas-mccabe">Data Science Fellow</a> at <a href="https://www.lmi.org/">LMI Consulting</a> and a computer science PhD candidate at <a href="https://www.cs.seas.gwu.edu"> The George Washington University</a>, advised by <a href="https://www2.seas.gwu.edu/~howie/">H. Howie Huang</a>.
+I am a Data Science Fellow at LMI Consulting and a computer science PhD candidate at The George Washington University, advised by <a href="https://www2.seas.gwu.edu/~howie/">H. Howie Huang</a>.
 My work primarily pertains to natural language processing and computational social science; see my <a href="https://lucasmccabe.github.io/research/">research page</a> for more.

 I am grateful to have been recognized as a <a href="https://forward.darpa.mil/risers">DARPA Riser</a>, Luminary Awardee (<a href="https://www.lmi.org/">LMI</a>), and Bernstein Scholar (<a href="https://iqb.rutgers.edu">Institute for Quantitative Biomedicine</a>, formerly "BioMaPS").